 Undergraduate Tuition and Fee Descriptions

-The tuition and fees are adjusted on July 1 each year.
+The tuition and fees are typically adjusted on or around July 1 each year.
 Information on tuition and fees is available to students through the University website at www.tesu.edu/tuition.
 Information on graduate tuition and fees is available in the Graduate Prospectus and on the University website.
 Tuition and fees are subject to change without prior notice.

 Admission Application Fee